tbird20d/ttc/docs/ttc_Program_Usage_Guide.md

 ------
 Show status of target, including reservations.

-Usage: ttc [<target>] status
+Usage: ttc [*target*] status

 This command shows the the status of the indicated target.
-The full command for showing status is not implemented yet.
-Currently, this command shows the reservation status of the target, but not any online/network/booted status for the target board.
+This includes the power status, network status and ability to execute a command on the target.
+It also shows any current reservation for the target board.

 vars
 ----
 Show information about variables and config files used by ttc

-Usage: ttc [<target>] vars
+Usage: ttc vars

 version
 -------